lkreidberg/batman/docs/tutorial.rst

 	t = np.linspace(-0.025, 0.025, 1000)  	#times at which to calculate light curve
 	m = batman.TransitModel(params, t)      #initializes model

-The initialization step calculates the separation of centers between the star and the planet, as well as the integration step size (for models calculated with the integrator rather than analytically).
+The initialization step calculates the separation of centers between the star and the planet, as well as the integration step size (for "nonlinear" and "custom" limb darkening).

 Calculating light curves